Stuycs-K/project03-final-9-yomr-karimz-xuh/DEVLOG.md

 ### 2024-01-10 - 2:40 pm
 bug fixing for client.c broadcast message and beyond (pair programming)

+### 2024-01-10 - 2:40 pm
+bug fixing for client.c for broadcast message and now making so we send structs over sockets (pair programming)

 ## Haokun Xu

 ### 2024-01-04 - 2:30 pm